afgodwin/ENGRI1120-Fall-2024/chapter-1-dir/material-balances.md

 ````

 #### Mass fraction
-Often it is not convenient to use the species mass of component $i$ directly when doing calculations.
+Often it is not convenient to use the mass of component $i$ directly when doing calculations.
 Instead, we use an analogous quantity called the _mass fraction_:

 ````{prf:definition} Mass fraction